 CMC: Probably the most important thing that a beginner needs to bear in mind is the risk aspect of the market traded.
 For example, if we look at something like Vodafone which rarely moves more than a few percent in a day, if that is trading around the 160p mark it would be rare to see a day where it moves more than 10 points.
 Compare this with the Dow Jones index, for example, where daily ranges of 100 points are not uncommon.
 The volatility of the market traded should be taken into consideration – again all markets can be traded from as low as £1 per point so beginners would be encouraged to start small, regardless of the market in question.

-FSB: CMC Markets offers over 1000 instruments to trade which is great.
+FSB: CMC Markets offers thousands of instruments to trade which is great.
 However, some uncommon instruments can take somewhat a longer time to execute.
 Please comment.

 FSB: ‘CMC Markets offers extended trading hours on a number of Stocks and Indices’.
 Does this mean that one can trade when the markets are closed?
 And if so, can stops be moved while the underlying stock markets are closed?